TheThinkingHome/Automations/blueprints/README.md

 3. Paste the blueprint's raw URL, listed on its page, and click Preview.
 4. Confirm and import.

 Importing only registers the blueprint.
-It does not create anything yet.
-A template blueprint lands at `config/blueprints/template/<author>/<name>.yaml`.
+What you do with it next depends on the kind.

+**Automation blueprints** appear on the Blueprints page with a Create Automation button beside them.
+Click it, fill in the inputs the blueprint asks for, save, and the automation is running.
+That is the whole flow.

+**Template blueprints** do not get a Create button and never show up in the Create Helper list.
+They land at `config/blueprints/template/<author>/<name>.yaml`.
 Open that folder and note the exact `<author>` subfolder Home Assistant assigned, because you point at it when you build an entity.
+The next section walks through that.

 ## Turning a template blueprint into an entity